J. W. Kelly: Business career

-During their tenure, Kelly and Davenport were the sole distributors in the area for several brands of spirits, wines, and tobacco and they ran a successful whiskey, tobacco and real estate empire until 1890, when Davenport retired from the firm.
-“Mr. Kelly’s splendid business qualifications are coupled with a most genial bon homme which makes him a general favorite, and his legion of friends rejoice over his splendid success and will be delighted to learn that he will continue the business.”[1]
+During their tenure, Kelly and Davenport were the sole distributors in the area for several brands of spirits, wines, and tobacco and they ran a whiskey, tobacco and real estate empire until 1890, when Davenport retired from the firm.
 Davenport went on to open a dry goods wholesale house with his brother in August 1890.

 Kelly continued his tobacco and whiskey imports, bringing in California Wines, Jefferson Cigars, Budweiser, Schlitz, and Pabst Blue Ribbon beer, among so many other imported spirits and tobacco to the Chattanooga area.
 He was the sole agent in the area for several cigarette brands like Nancy Bell and The Wedding Blossom Cigar.
 Though his own brands of whiskey were included in his sales, by all accounts Kelly’s own whiskey products took off after Davenport’s exit.
 He bottled about twelve labels in all, including his best-known brand, Deep Spring.
 Some of the other labels included: Cedar Bluff Rye Whiskey, Golden Age Rye, O.P.S.
 Belmont Rye, Old Milford, Old AA Lincoln County Whiskey, Tennessee Corn Whiskey, Mountain City Corn Shuck, Old Tennessee Sugar Corn, Pine Split Gin, Silver Spring Corn Malt Whisky, Red Banks Hand Made Sour Mash Whiskey, and Melrose Rye.

 He also further expanded his real estate empire; which included ownership of several saloons, grocery stores, and other commercial property.
 Kelly owned the bar, the billiards, the cigar shop, and one restaurant within the Read House; which had been across the street from his main establishments since it opened in 1872.

 In 1900, Kelly brought in a new vice president, Carl White.
 It was also at this time that the name of the company evolved from J. W. Kelly to J. W. Kelly & Co.
 White served as vice president until J. W. Kelly appointed him president of the company around 1906.
 Kelly remained CEO until his death in 1907.